ryanlrappa/film-profit-prediction/README.md

 Time allowing, I might try to improve results by incorprating/modeling more features, such as:

 - Film posters (perhaps there are certain kinds of posters that are more appealing than others)
-- Film scripts, descriptions, and/or keywords (common sense would suggest that premise, plot, character arcs, etc matter)
+- Film scripts, descriptions, and/or keywords (experience suggests that premise, plot, character arcs, etc matter)
 - Data on marketing strategy such as budget, channels, number+locations of theaters film was released in
 - Additional revenue: video, streaming, merchandise, etc (within the first year or two after release)
 - Data on contemporaneous piracy